FC Mash'al

-FC Mash'al Mubarek (Mashal Muborak Professional Futbol Klubi) is an Uzbek professional football club based in Mubarek.
+FC Mash'al Mubarek (Mashʼal Muborak Professional Futbol Klubi) is an Uzbek professional football club based in Mubarek.
 Mash'al means a torch.

 History

 The club was founded in 1982.
 Mashʼal played its first years in province league, later in UzSSR league.
 In 1993 the club started to play in Uzbekistan First League and two years later after 1994 season club gained promotion to Oliy League.
 In the 2005 season Mashʼal finished runners-up in League after Pakhtakor which is club's highest achievement in history.
 Mash'al made its debut in the AFC Champions League in March 2006, but finished its participation in group stage.
 The same year club reached the Uzbek Cup final.

 At the end of 2012 the club was ranked 13th and relegated after playing 11 non-break seasons in the top division.
 One year later, with new manager Alexander Khomyakov, they gained promotion back to top division.